open-cluster-management-io/policy-collection/community/README.md

 [Policy to configure Github identity provider in IDP ](./CM-Configuration-Management/policy-idp-sample-github.yaml) | Use this policy to apply Github OAuth to managed clusters through IDP . | For more information on this operator, see the IDP documentation: [Identity configuration management for Kubernetes](https://identitatem.github.io/idp-mgmt-docs/).
 NOTE: IDP Operator must be installed before using this policy.
 [Policy to install the OpenShift File Integrity operator](./CM-Configuration-Management/policy-file-integrity-operator.yaml) | Use the *File Integrity Operator* to continually run file integrity checks on the cluster nodes.
 This policy becomes `NonCompliant` when a `FileIntegrityNodeStatus` returns a status of `Failed`, which indicates files on the nodes have changed. | OpenShift 4.x is required.
 See [Understanding the File Integrity Operator](https://docs.openshift.com/container-platform/latest/security/file_integrity_operator/file-integrity-operator-understanding.html) for more details.
 [Policy to install AWS MachineSets on OpenShift](./CM-Configuration-Management/policy-aws-machine-sets.yaml) | This policy creates 3 OpenShift MachineSets that are intended for installing OpenShift Cluster Storage on AWS. | OpenShift 4.x is required.
 These MachineSets also require AWS and contain image IDs that are specific to OpenShift 4.9.
 Update the AMI ids in the policy prior to use.
 See the comments in the policy for additional details.
+[Policy to install RHODA Operator on OpenShift](./CM-Configuration-Management/policy-rhoda-operator.yaml) | This policy creates Red Hat OpenShift Database Access Operator on managed clusters and hub clusters allow users to onnect to managed databases from their apps deployed in OpenShift. | OpenShift 4.10 is required.
+Consult the [documentation](https://access.redhat.com/documentation/en-us/red_hat_openshift_database_access/1/html-single/quick_start_guide/index) for more information

 ### Contingency Planning